modmore/docs/en/01_Commerce/v1/10_Taxes.md

 ## Showing Taxes before the customer enters their address

 To show the expected amount of taxes for an order before the customer entered their details in the checkout, you can use modules like [AutoFillGeoIP](Modules/Cart/AutoFillGeoIP), and [UserProfileAddress](Modules/Cart/UserProfileAddress).
-These pre-fill an _Expected Address_ on the order based on the customers' IP Address and MODX User profile respectively, which is available to the Tax Rules to attempt to make an early tax rate determination.
+These pre-fill an _Expected Address_ on the order based on the customer's IP Address and MODX User profile respectively, which is available to the Tax Rules to attempt to make an early tax rate determination.

 Only if all details used in the tax rule conditions is available, will its rate provider lookup be processed.